cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Initial entropy sources can also be weak or broken, and that would lead to insecurity of all CSPRNG instances seeded with them.
-In such cases where CSPRNGs are poorly implemented or insecure, an adversary may be able to predict its output and recover secret Diffie-Hellman key shares that protect the connection.
+In such cases where CSPRNGs are poorly implemented or insecure, an adversary may be able to predict its output and recover secret key material used to protect the connection.

 This document proposes an improvement to randomness generation in security protocols inspired by the "NAXOS trick" {{NAXOS}}.
 Specifically, instead of using raw randomness